NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

     The number of threads to use when running a single process (for pre-processing and filtering).

+--resume-at-corr
+   Start at the correlation stage and skip recomputing the valid low and full-res disparities for that stage.
+Do not change ``--left-image-crop-win``, etc, when running this.

 --verbose
     Display the commands being executed.